PUBLIC OFFICERS IN GENERAL

 59-1322.
 Employer contributions — Amounts — Rates — Amortization.
 (1) Each employer shall contribute to the cost of the system.
 The amount of the employer contributions shall consist of the sum of a percentage of the salaries of members to be known as the "normal cost" and a percentage of such salaries to be known as the "amortization payment."
 The rates of such contributions shall be determined by the board on the basis of assets and liabilities as shown by actuarial valuation, and such rates shall become effective no later than January 1 of the second year following the year of the most recent actuarial valuation, and shall remain effective until next determined by the board.

-(2) The normal cost rate shall be computed to be sufficient, when applied to the actuarial present value of the future salary of the average new member entering the system, to provide for the payment of all prospective benefits in respect to such member which are not provided by the member’s own contribution.
+(2) The normal cost rate shall be computed to be sufficient, when applied to the actuarial present value of the future salary of the average new member entering the system, to provide for the payment of all prospective benefits in respect to such member, which benefits are not provided by the member’s own contribution.

 (3) The amortization rate shall not be less than the minimum amortization rate computed pursuant to subsection (5) of this section, unless a one (1) year grace period has been made effective by the board.
 During a grace period, the amortization rate shall be no less than the rate in effect during the immediately preceding year.
 A grace period may not be made effective if more than one (1) other grace period has been effective in the immediately preceding four (4) year period.